Achievable logoAchievable logo

 Additionally, IARs employed by the investment adviser for at least a year are considered qualified clients.
 This means an IAR with one year of service may have their personal money managed by their employing firm in a performance-based fee account.

-It’s important that clients are aware of the added risks, which is why NASAA rules require the following disclosures when charging performance fees:
+Clients must be informed of these risks, which is why NASAA rules require the following disclosures when charging performance fees:

 • The fee structure provides an incentive to the adviser to take more risk